 “Summer 2021,” by Jack Bensinger (feat.
 Eric Rahill)

 Summer may be over, but if you’re Jack Bensinger (feat.
 Eric Rahill), that’s not going to stop you from finally cracking the song of it — a song about all the impeccable vibes you are not prohibited from celebrating once it is definitely fall.
 “I don’t even care if I’m sunburnt / I can’t feel the pain if I’m feelin’ turnt,” sings Rahill, one of many summer-specific odes to partying with your boys that will keep you going until summer ’22.

 Like what you saw?
 Want to be on this monthly roundup?
 Show us your stuff!

-Graham Techler performs at the Upright Citizens Brigade Theatre and contributes writing to The New Yorker.
+Graham Techler has contributed writing to The New Yorker and McSweeney’s Internet Tendency.
 Send him your videos at @gr8h8m_t3chl3r.

 More From This Series

 - The Best Comedy Shorts of September 2021